Seattle Discrimination Attorney

 Ed Hones is an employment lawyer in Seattle, Washington, who represents victims of workplace discrimination.
 The purpose of this page is to provide workers with a legal framework for workplace discrimination, and to also provide answers to common questions that workers have about workplace discrimination lawsuits.
-If you believe you were a victim of workplace discrimination, contact Hones Law for a free consultation.
+If you believe you were a victim of workplace discrimination, contact Hones Law for a consultation.

 Overview of workplace discrimination law in Washington